 - CIMA, CFA, CIMC, CFP, ChFC or CPA License

-- Must have five years of professional work experience in financial services sector or of serving high-net worth clients
+- Must have five years of professional work experience in the financial services sector or of serving high-net-worth clients

 - A professional record of ethical conduct, as cross-checked by IMCA’s Admissions Committee